mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 - (a) a component pouch or (b) an arcane focus
 - (a) a dungeoneer's pack or (b) an explorer's pack
 - Two daggers
-- Alternatively, you may start with 3d4 × 10 gp to buy your own equipment.
+- A 200-coin capacity purse containing 3d4 × 10 sp

 ## Table: The Sorcerer